-An Agent is any compute resource where user sessions can be provisioned.
-The compute resource needs the Kasm Agent installed.
+An Agent is any compute resource where a user’s containerized Workspace can be provisioned.
+The compute resource needs the Kasm Agent role installed.

-View a list of Agents by selecting Agents from the Kasm UI.
+View a list of Agents by selecting Compute / Docker Agents from the Kasm UI.

 More details about an individual Agent can be seen by clicking the View (eye) icon.

 The bar chart shows two different stats for RAM and CPU respectively.
 It shows how much RAM/CPU is currently being utilized and it shows how much is currently allocated.
 If you have an agent that has 6 CPUs, is overriden to 12 CPUs, and has two desktops allocated, 1 at 2 CPUs and 1 at 3 CPUs, it will show 5 of 12 CPUs are allocated.
 It will also show what the current CPU utilization was during the last checkin.

 Historical CPU, Memory, and disk utilization can be tracked for an Agent by viewing the Dashboard in the Kasm UI.

 Agent settings may be configured from the Kasm UI by selecting Agents -> Edit (Pencil Icon)